-The London Borough of Richmond upon Thames (also referred to as "the Council") is an Administering Authority of the LGPS, in the year of account under The Local Government Pension Scheme Regulations 2013 (SI 2013/2356).
+The London Borough of Richmond upon Thames (also referred to as "the Council") is an administering authority of the LGPS, in the year of account under The Local Government Pension Scheme Regulations 2013 (SI 2013/2356).
 As such it is required to operate the LGPS on its own behalf and on behalf of other nominated employers (see Note P3).
-The Fund is a separate entity for accounting purposes and its Fund Account and Net Asset Statement are separate financial statements although they are also presented, but not consolidated, in the Council's accounts for information because the Council is the administering authority.
+The Fund is a separate entity for accounting purposes and its Fund Account and Net Asset Statement are separate financial statements although they are also presented, but not consolidated, in the Council's Accounts for information because the Council is the administering authority.

 The Council, as an employer within the Pension Fund, is responsible for collecting and paying over employee contributions to the Fund.
-Under the LGPS rules, employee contributions are periodically set by the government, whereas employer contributions have to be set at a level sufficient to meet the long-term obligations of the Fund, as determined by the triennial Actuarial Valuation.
+Under the LGPS rules, employee contributions are periodically set by the Government, whereas employer contributions have to be set at a level sufficient to meet the long term obligations of the Fund, as determined by the triennial actuarial valuation.
 Employer contributions will therefore be set to cover any funding deficit identified by the actuary in the course of this.
-From the start for 2014/15, the Fund introduced "employer-specific" contributions for the majority of employers, following the individual assessment of employers at the 31 March 2013 Valuation.
+From the start of 2014/15, the Fund introduced "employer-specific" contributions for the majority of employers, following the individual assessment of employers at the 31 March 2013 valuation.
 (Prior to this the Fund applied a "common contribution rate" approach.)

-During the course of 2014/15 the Council delegated the majority of tasks associated with the day-to-day administration of the Fund (broadly those activities falling with the scope of "dealings with members") to a "shared service" operated by the London Borough of Wandsworth, with this arrangement commencing on 1 March 2015.
+During the course of 2015/16 the Council continued to delegate the majority of tasks associated with the day-to-day administration of the Fund (broadly those activities falling with the scope of "dealings with members") to a "shared service" operated by LB Wandsworth, with this arrangement commencing on 1 March 2015.
 The Council retains all of the statutory responsibilities described above, however, and discharges directly all other duties (including management of investment activity).